The project

 - and a LC/LU status layer for 2018

-As with the other thematic hotspot products, the Coastal Zones product will provide change/status every 6 years.
-The release of the Coastal Zones products is expected to begin by the end of 2020.
+As with the other thematic hotspot products, the Coastal Zones product provides change/status every 6 years.

-Due to the complexity of interests, directives and natural dynamics in the coastal zones, the EEA has planned the present activity to be implemented by the contractor in close contact with the national stakeholders over the entire project duration.
-An online platform will provide national stakeholders the opportunity to participate in preliminary surveys and contribute with their feedback in the preparatory activities.
+Due to the complexity of interests, directives and natural dynamics in the coastal zones, the EEA planned the activity to be implemented in close contact with the national stakeholders over the entire project duration.
+An online platform provided national stakeholders the opportunity to participate in preliminary surveys and contribute with their feedback in the preparatory activities.

-Furthermore, national stakeholders will be involved to actively contribute to Copernicus user forums and EU Commission in the development and growth of Copernicus Land Coastal zones monitoring products and services.
+Furthermore, national stakeholders were involved to actively contribute to Copernicus user forums and EU Commission in the development and growth of Copernicus Land Coastal zones monitoring products and services.

-The industrial consortium headed by Planetek Italia (Italy), is made up of three other European EO service providers with vast experience and knowledge on the Copernicus programme, namely GeoVille GmbH (Austria), Telespazio Ibérica (Spain) and Planetek Hellas (Greece).
+The industrial consortium was headed by Planetek Italia (Italy), and made up of three other European EO service providers with vast experience and knowledge on the Copernicus programme, namely GeoVille GmbH (Austria), Telespazio Ibérica (Spain) and Planetek Hellas (Greece).